 Role of Gluten-Free Diets in Autism Still Unclear

 Autism is a complex developmental disorder that leads to difficulty with communication and social interaction, as well as repetitive behaviors.
-According to the Centers for Disease Control and Prevention, about 1 in 88 children have been diagnosed with autism spectrum disorder.

 The exact cause of autism is unknown, and there is currently no cure.
 This has led many concerned parents to try restrictive diets, such as those that exclude gluten and the milk-protein casein.
 Research on these types of diets, however, is still ongoing.